By: CS2103-AY2018/19s2-W10-4 Team Since: Mar 2019 Licence: MIT

 -

-is then checked if it equals to the size ofcurrentTestedCardFolder
+currentTestedCardIndexis then checked if it equals to the size ofcurrentTestedCardFolder.-

 Case 1: This check returns true.